grinnell-cs/csc151-images/pages/syllabus.md

 **Feeling overwhelmed**

 You may feel a bit overwhelmed by this point.
 I know that I do after re-reading most of it and re-writing some of it.
 But **don't worry**.
 CSC-151 has a great support system, a carefully designed pedagogical methodology, and an incredibly awesome topic.
 (Yes, I know I am biased.)
 Most students who take the course excel.
 We'll enjoy this together.

 ## Frequently (and not-so-frequently) asked questions

 I'm confused about the grading scheme.
 Could you explain more?

+> In short: The grading scheme is designed to assess you on what you've learned, not when in the semester you've learned it.
+There's also a strong incentive built in for you to keep up with the work.
+Doing regular work, even if it's not perfect, and receiving feedback on that work, is one of the best ways to learn.

 > Broad overview: To succeed in the class, you must do the learning assessments (LAs) and projects (MPs and the final project).
-Since not everyone learns at the same rate, you will have the opportunity to attempt LAs (although with new problems) and projects additional times.
+Since not everyone learns at the same rate, you will have the opportunity to make additional attempts at  LAs (although with new problems) and projects.
 In addition, you must keep up with regular work for the class: readings (and reading responses), labs (and lab writeups), and reflections.
+If you keep up with the work and achieve appropriate results on the LAs and projects by the end of the semester, you are likely to do well in the course.
 Additional details are found above and in [the page on grading](../handouts/grading).

 > If that's not enough information, feel free to ask questions about particlar points.